-The most popular restaurants to visit are Mures, The Glass House, and Prossers on the Beach.
+The most popular restaurants to visit are Mures, Prossers on the Beach, and Jack Loves Red.
 Additionally, the highest ranked hotels within Hobart are Travelodge Hotel Hobart, Claremont Hotel Motel, and Mercure Hobart.

 Where are the best parks and nature attractions in Hobart?

-Hobart offers several scenic parks including Royal Tasmanian Botanical Gardens, Franklin Square, and Richmond Village Green.
+Hobart offers several scenic parks including Parliament House Lawns, Franklin Square, and Queens Domain.

 Where can I find tourist information and guideposts in Hobart?

-You can find local tourist information at Tasmanian Travel and Information Centre, Cascades Female Factory, and Tourist Information.
+You can find local tourist information at Tasmanian Travel and Information Centre, Tourist Information, and Hobart Info Booth.